Quin and Quinn's from Carteret & Duplin Counties North Carolina

 According to legend, Secundinus was:

-Churches dedicated to him date back as early as the 9th century, and his name would have carried considerable weight for early missionaries like Sechnall — and the people who named their children in his honor.
+Churches dedicated to him date back as early as the 9th century, and his name would have carried considerable weight for early missionaries like Sechnall — and the people who named their children in his honor, including those in the Quinn family history.

 A Will That Survived a Revolution